PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   .. versionchanged:: 1.5.0
     Optional parameters ``v4mask`` and ``v6mask`` added.

+  .. versionchanged:: 1.7.0
+    Optional parameter ``includePort`` added.

   Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction` or :func:`KeyValueStoreLookupRule`, will return the source IP of the client in network byte-order.

   :param int v4mask: Mask applied to IPv4 addresses.
 Default is 32 (the whole address)
   :param int v6mask: Mask applied to IPv6 addresses.
 Default is 128 (the whole address)
+  :param int includePort: Whether to append the port (in network byte-order) after the address.
+Default is false

 .. function:: KeyValueLookupKeySuffix([minLabels [, wireFormat]]) -> KeyValueLookupKey